 Costa Rican recipes are delicious and-and healthy- a combination that is often hard to find!
 There are also many popular recipes and dishes in Costa Rica that are vegetarian-friendly.
 Perhaps the most famous is Gallo pinto–a meal that can be enjoyed any time of day and is often served with scrambled eggs or fried eggs and tortillas at breakfast.
 As with most Costa Rican recipes, the following recipes can be tweaked according to your tastes, but we think you’ll enjoy them.
 Buen provecho!

 Costa Rica’s National Dish: Gallo Pinto

-- 2 cups cooked white or brown rice ( 1-day old rice is best)
+- 2 cups cooked white or brown rice (white is the traditional choice)

 - Two tablespoons minced onion

 - Five tablespoons of Lizano or Worcestershire sauce

 - Two teaspoons vegetable oil or olive oil

 Saute the onion, pepper, and garlic in oil for 1-2 minutes then mix in the rice and cook for another 2 minutes.
 Add the beans and Lizano sauce, making sure to mix all ingredients well and fry on medium heat for another minute or two.
 Cover the pan and let sit for 2 minutes.
 Serve with natilla (Costa Rican sour cream), a sprinkling of chopped fresh cilantro and enjoy.
 Yields 2 servings.